2003 NRL Grand Final: Second half

 In the eighth minute, and after repeat sets of six had brought the Sydney Roosters close to Penrith's try-line, forward Jason Cayless crossed it beneath the uprights, but the ball was held up by the defence.
 On the very next play, the ball went through the hands out to Shannon Hegarty to score on the left hand side of the field.
 Craig Fitzgibbon's conversion, which bounced through off an upright, evened the scores at 6–6.
 Eight minutes later Sydney winger Todd Byrne received the ball on his own forty-metre line and ran into open space along the left edge of the field.
 Penrith lock forward Scott Sattler was chasing and twenty metres from the try-line tackled Byrne, pulling him out of the field in what would become one of the most famous plays in grand final history.
 In the sixty-sixth minute the Penrith side had made their way up to within five metres of the Roosters' try line where Luke Priddis again ran from dummy half and scored, stretching out of the tackle to touch down beside the uprights.
 Preston Campbell kicked the extra two points so Penrith were now leading 12–6.
 In the seventy-third minute, Penrith halfback Craig Gower attempted a field goal but it was charged down.
 Penrith re-gathered the ball and continued towards the Sydney Roosters line and four tackles later had reached perfect field-goal kicking position.
 Priddis, at dummy half again, instead decided to dummy and run left, throwing a long cut-out pass to Rooney on the wing to score untouched in the corner.
 Campbell converted the try and Penrith lead 18–6 with six minutes left to play, but no further points ensued so this remained the score at full-time.

 Luke Priddis was awarded the Clive Churchill Medal as man-of-the-match before the Prime Minister of Australia John Howard presented Panthers captain Craig Gower with the premiership trophy.
 At the Penrith Leagues club approximately 10,000 people celebrated the victory with the Panthers.
 The grand final attracted a bigger audience in Melbourne than the AFL grand final did in Sydney the previous weekend.

 Match summary

 Aftermath

 Four members of Penrith's premiership winning team subsequently went on to play in other premiership teams – Paul Whatuira was part of the Wests Tigers team that triumphed just two years later in 2005, Joe Galuvao and Shane Rodney won a second premiership together as part of the Manly-Warringah Sea Eagles team that won in 2011, and Luke Lewis was part of the Cronulla-Sutherland Sharks team that won their first premiership in 2016, winning the Clive Churchill Medal as the best-on-ground.

 World Club Challenge

-Having won the premiership, the Penrith Panthers were to travel to England the following February to play the winners of the upcoming 2003 Super League Grand Final in the World Club Challenge.
+Having won the premiership, the Penrith Panthers travelled to England the following February to play the Bradford Bulls, winners of the 2003 Super League Grand Final in the World Club Challenge.
+The Bradford Bulls won 22 to 4.